 - Given that the WTP and storage tanks are located on the west side of Town, and the system has over 65 miles of water main, the far ends of the system are subject to long travel times and high water age. - GWD has difficulty maintaining chlorine residual at the far ends of the system even when approaching the highest chlorination levels just short of discoloring the finished water.
-There will continue to be tradeoffs between limiting the discoloration of the water, along with associated staining complaints, and reducing odor and taste issues by maintaining higher chlorine residual levels. - The WTP continues to operate at a very high removal efficiency (98.5-99.5%) despite concentrations of iron and manganese in the source waters nearly doubling since the WTP was built.
-Even with this performance, the WTP still passes enough iron and manganese to create problems in the system. - The source wells exhibit high levels of dissolved organics that react with chlorine in the treatment process.
-This reaction creates disinfection byproducts THMs & HAA5.
+There will continue to be tradeoffs between limiting the discoloration of the water, along with associated staining complaints, and reducing odor and taste issues by maintaining higher chlorine residual levels. - The WTP continues to operate at a very high removal efficiency (98.5-99.5%) despite iron and manganese concentrations in the source waters 2-5 times greater than when the WTP was built.
+Even at this efficiency, the WTP, at times, can still pass enough iron and manganese to create problems in the system. - The source wells exhibit high levels of dissolved organics that react with chlorine in the treatment process.
+This reaction creates DBPs, which can increase cancer risk and other adverse health impacts.
 Increasing chlorine dosage for odor control will likely increase disinfection byproduct formation. - Shorter filter runs between backwash cycles results in less chance for delivering poor quality water to the system, but is less efficient and more costly to the operation.

-AECOM Engineers completed a Comprehensive Water System Evaluation Report in November.
+AECOM Engineers completed a Comprehensive Water System Evaluation Report in November 2013.
 The report included short-, medium-, and long-term improvements to the treatment process and distribution system aimed at improving the water quality.
-The first of seven short-term recommendations (i.e. taking the elevated tank offline) was implemented in late October - even as the report was in final draft stage.
+The first of seven short-term recommendations (i.e. taking the elevated tank offline) was implemented in late October 2013 - even as the report was in final draft stage.

-In addition, AECOM started the design of three other short-term recommendations at the beginning of CY2014.
-Upcoming improvements include the installation of mixers in the concrete water storage tanks on Baldpate Hill, and the modification and relocation of chemical feed systems at the WTP for improved treatment.
+In addition, GWD began constructing three other AECOM-designed short-term recommendations in the fall of CY2014.
+These improvements include the installation of mixers in the concrete water storage tanks on Baldpate Hill, and the modification and relocation of chemical feed systems at the WTP for improved treatment.